kontent-ai/kontent-ai-migration-toolkit/README.md

 > We do not recommend importing data into your production environment directly (= without proper testing), unless you
 > are absolutely sure you know what you are doing.
 Instead, we recommend that you create a new environment based on your
 > production and test the import there first.
-If the import meets your expectations, you may swap environments or run it again
+If the import meets your expectations, you may swap environments or run it
-> on the production.
+> again on the production.

-## How it works

-> When importing it is essential that `Content types`, `Taxonomies` and `Workflows` matches the input data.
-Any
-> inconsistency in data such as referencing inexistent taxonomy term, incorrect element type and other problems will
-> cause import to fail.

-### How are content items imported?

-The Migration Toolkit creates content items that are not present in target project.
-If the content item exists in target project (based on item `codename`) the item will be updated.
-The workflow or published state will be set according to the source data.

-### How are assets imported?

-If asset exists in target project, the asset upload will be skipped and not uploaded at all.
-If asset doesn't exist, the asset from the zip folder will be uploaded.
-The Migration Toolkit will also set `external_id` of newly uploaded assets to equal their original id.
-There are some limitations to importing assets, see _Limitations_ sections for more info.

 ## Installation